 Great automation can change your entire user experience, from automating a series of emails that can serve as an online course, to automatically giving your contacts scores and following their engagement.
 It’s what really separates an email marketing platform from an email service provider, like Gmail.

 Mailchimp’s automation is not going to change your user experience.
 Some parts of it, like transactional emails, are packaged as an add-on service that costs more than the plan itself.
-Other automations are limited mostly to happy birthday emails, a customized welcome email for new contacts, and abandoned cart recovery.
+Other automations are limited mostly to happy birthday emails (a very effective marketing strategy), a customized welcome email for new contacts, and abandoned cart recovery.

 Mailchimp labels its very basic contact automation as a “Customer journey” automation, and even that is limited in the Essential plan.